cinc-project/automate/components/docs-chef-io/content/automate/ha_backup_restore_file_system.md

 chef-automate backup create
 ```

+### Pre-Restore Validation

+Before executing the actual restore command, it is recommended to use the --verify-restore-config flag.
+This flag performs a pre-check to ensure that all backup and restore-related configurations are correctly set.
+Running this verification helps identify potential issues in advance, allowing users to resolve them before initiating the restore process.
+If these issues are only discovered during the restore operation, they can be harder to diagnose, as errors appear only in logs after the restore attempt fails.
+Using this flag proactively minimizes the risk of restore failures and ensures a smoother, more efficient, and reliable restore process.

+To perform the pre-check, execute the following command from the bastion host:

+`chef-automate backup restore <BACKUP-ID> -b /mnt/automate_backups/backups --verify-restore-config`

 ### Restore

 To restore backed-up data of the Chef Automate High Availability (HA) using External File System (EFS), follow the steps given below: